omnisci3nce/celeritas-core/docs/Contributing/naming.md

 #### 2. Long-running systems

+in celeritas a "system" is roughly something that runs every frame

 systems that run for the lifetime of the application or for a very long time should have:

 * `bool system_init(system_state* state)` a `init` function